A mixed elasticity formulation for fluid-poroelastic structure interaction: Numerical results

 \subsection{Example 2: coupling of surface and subsurface hydrological systems}

 In this example, we illustrate the behavior of the method for a problem motivated by the coupling of surface and subsurface hydrological systems and test its robustness with respect to physical parameters.
 On the domain $\Omega = (0,2)\times(-1,1)$, we associate the upper half with surface flow, such as lake or river, modeled by the Stokes equations while the lower half represents subsurface flow in a poroelastic aquifer, governed by the Biot system.
+In each subdomain, we construct $64\times 64$ rectangular grid, which is then sub-divided into triangles, resulting in $8192$ finite elements in each region.
 The appropriate interface conditions are enforced along the interface $y = 0$.
 We consider three cases with different values of $\bK$, $s_0$, $\lambda_p$ and $\mu_p$, as described in Table~\ref{param},

 while we set the rest of the physical parameters to be $\mu = 1$, $\alpha = 1$, and $\alpha_{\BJS} = 1$.
 In the discussion we will also refer to the Young's modulus $E$ and the Poisson's ratio $\nu$, which are related to the Lam\'e coefficients via